tamnguyenbbt/Okapi/HandleDifficultWebApplications.md

 ## ClickAndWaitForOtherTestObjectEnabledAndDisplayed()
 * Under Okapi.Extensions namespace
-* Example: click on a button once and wait for other web element to be enabled and displayed before acting on that web element
+* Example: click on a button once and wait for other web element to be enabled and displayed before doing something else.

 ````
 TestObject